What is an Invoice — The Complete Guide

 6. Explain the Payment Terms and Payment Methods

 Discussing the payment terms before carrying out the service is essential, but you can also include it when you write an invoice.
-This can prevent disputes and clarifies how your clients can pay seamlessly.
+This can prevent disputes and clarifies when payment is due and how your clients can make the payment.

 When explaining the payment terms and information, include: